Medical Genetics: Treatment with Gene and Enzyme Replacement Therapy

 spleen, loss of organ function, and weakening of the bones.

-change the dose as needed.
+and to change the dose as needed.

 Talking with your healthcare provider